bhalooad1/veritasfin/DEVPOST.md

 - **Credibility Tracking**: Dynamic credibility scores that update as new claims are verified

 ### Database Schema
-- **Spaces**: Track Twitter Spaces with metadata, credibility scores, and summaries
+- **Spaces**: Track X Spaces with metadata, credibility scores, and summaries
 - **Messages**: Store all captions with fact-check results, truth scores, and explanations
 - **Speakers**: Global speaker database with username and display name tracking
 - **Statistics**: Pre-computed views for fast analytics queries